freddavies/PypeIt/doc/dev/development.rst

 Pull Request Acceptance Requirements
 ====================================

-Once you've submitted a pull request, we'll review your PR and provide comments on the code.
+Once you've submitted a pull request, two developers will review your PR and provide comments on the code.
 The minimum requirements for acceptance of a PR are as follows:

  * If your PR introduces a new instrument (see :ref:`new_spec`) that PypeIt